You can tell by the title of the article that cortisol blockers may actually not be as effective as you would hope…

 How to Actually Influence Cortisol for Weight Loss

-Instead of going to your local GNC store or searching for "cortisol blockers" on amazon you will have much better luck by looking for supplements which contain ingredients known as adrenal adaptogens or adrenal glandulars.
+Instead of going to your local GNC store or searching for “cortisol blockers” on Amazon, you will have much better luck by looking for supplements that contain ingredients known as adrenal adaptogens or adrenal glandulars.

 But as always, you’ll get the best results if you use a combination of weight loss therapies.